the-reefshark/tp/docs/DeveloperGuide.md

 ### Search feature

 #### Implementation
-The proposed search command is facilitated by `ModelManager`.
+The `search` command is facilitated by `ModelManager`.
 It generates a filtered list (updated by a specified `Predicate<Bug>` as an argument), stored internally as `FilteredList<Bug>`.
 It should have its own class named `SearchCommand` and inherits from the abstract class `Command`.
 The command then returns an instance of `CommandResult` upon success and prints feedback to the users.
 Additionally, it implements the following operations:
-* `SearchCommand#execute()` - Executes the search command.
+* `SearchCommand#execute()` - Executes the `search` command.
 * `ModelManager#updateFilteredBugList(Predicate<Bug>)` - Filters internal data storage via its argument `Predicate<Bug>`

-The following class diagram shows the structure of the search command implementation:
+The following class diagram shows the structure of the `search` command implementation:

 ![SearchCommandClassDiagram](images/SearchCommandClassDiagram.png)

-Given below is an example usage scenario and how the search feature behaves at each step.
+Given below is an example usage scenario and how the `search` feature behaves at each step:

 Step 1.
 The user launches the application for the first time.
-The `KanBugTracker` will be initialized with the initial KanBug tracker state.
+The `KanBugTracker` will be initialized with the initial KanBug Tracker state.

 Step 2.
 The user executes `add n/Ui bug d/Displays wrongly the information s/todo t/Ui.java` command to add a new bug to the KanBug tracker.
 A new bug with the following information is added: